gbibbo/room_acoustics_SED/README.md

 2. **Review the audio generation code**

-   - All scripts for generating the experimental audio and processing YouTube metadata are in `code/audio_generation/`.
+   - All scripts for generating the experimental audio and processing YouTube metadata are in `audio_generation/`.
-   - The main script is `generate_audio.py`.
+   - The main script is `audio_generation.py`.
 See comments for usage instructions.

 3. **Explore the data**

-   - `data/annotations.csv`: Lists every used YouTube video, the time intervals, and the mapped class label.
+   - `annotations.csv`: Lists every used YouTube video, the time intervals, and the mapped class label.
-   - `data/experiment_results.csv`: Contains all model outputs, including frame-level occurrence, mean probability, and confidence scores for each configuration.
+   - `results.csv`: Contains all model outputs, including frame-level occurrence, mean probability, and confidence scores for each configuration.

 4. **View analysis results**

-   - Visit the `images/` folder for summary figures as shown in the article:
+   - Figures as shown in the article:
      - `results_single_class.png`: Performance for each class, room, and microphone (first 30 mins).
      - `results_overlap_classA.png`: Overlapping classes, impact on primary class (last 30 mins).
      - `results_overlap_classB.png`: Overlapping classes, impact on complementary class.